 APIs (Application Programming Interfaces) are the means by which software systems talk to each other.
-While errors in UIs (User Interfaces) are bad enough, the speed at which software operates can make an API problem a disaster in no time.
+While errors in UI (User Interface) are bad enough, the speed at which software operates can make an API problem a disaster in no time.
 Since APIs are commonly used to offer third-party services over the Web, many companies depend on them as their primary delivery systems.
-This makes on-going verification of their operation an essential business function.
+This makes ongoing verification of their operation an essential business function.

 Testing API Calls Individually

 Well-designed APIs keep the individual calls fairly simple in their operation and use multiple calls in concert to achieve business objectives.
 Following this design precept, QualityLogic tests API calls both individually and in functional groups.
 Individual calls have to operate properly across the entire range of valid input parameter values, and that includes the extremes.
 They also have to work in concert with each other to perform specific functions.

 For example, a credit card authorization service has an API set that, as individual calls, transfers a credit card number, transfers customer ID information, requests a charge amount, and returns a validation or denial of the charge.
 Each call must be tested to verify handling of expected data ranges, as well as with out-of-range data to verify graceful error trapping.

 Testing API Calls as a Functional Group